 welcome to my island 🏝️

 hi there! welcome to my little corner of the internet ☺ this website was supposed to just be a professional catch-all as an aspiring academic (which it still is!), but that’s boring. so keep scrolling and clicking on different links to explore even more!
-I used to spend hours on the ‘old’ internet as a kid, reading and admiring the design elements of others’ blogspots, tumblrs, and yahoo sites. so I hope this space will spark the same joy for you.
+I used to spend hours on the ‘old’ internet as a kid, reading and admiring the design elements of others’ blogspots, tumblrs, and geocities sites. so I hope this space will spark the same joy for you.
 I’ll briefly explain what each section of my site houses here ➡

 updates